 Tented camp in the Ubud rainforest, designed by Bill Bensley.
 Wildly different aesthetic from the Aman properties but on the same tier for service and the same price point.
 The Bensley design language is divisive — you'll love it or find it overdone — but the experience is one of a kind.

 A converted 19th-century fortress on the southern tip of Mallorca.
-Tiny — fewer than 25 rooms — and deeply private, with the kind of attention to architectural detail that Aman travelers respond to.
-The closest Mediterranean equivalent in design ambition.
+Tiny — fewer than 25 rooms — and deeply private, with the kind of attention to architectural detail that Aman travellers respond to.
+The closest Mediterranean equivalent in design ambition, and one of several standouts in our guide to the best destinations for a luxury villa in Europe.

 The clifftop Amalfi Coast alternative, in a restored 11th-century palazzo with the most photographed infinity pool in Italy.
 Larger than an Aman but the location and the historical fabric do most of the work.